makerdao/market-maker-keeper/README.md

   getting the price feed from the `Tub` or (if the `--price-feed` argument is specified) getting the `par` value from `Vox`.

-* As no transactions are sent to the Ethereum network by this keeper, it does take the `--eth-from` argument and does not require any account to be unlocked.
+* As no transactions are sent to the Ethereum network by this keeper, it does not take the `--eth-from` argument and does not require any account to be unlocked.